Dihan141/Handwriting-Recognition/README.md

     inferenceModel.py: Implements a class for using the trained model for inference on new images.

     model.py: Defines the architecture of the handwriting recognition model using residual blocks and bidirectional LSTM layers.

-    SpellChecking.py: Implements a spell checker using the spellchecker library, providing suggestions for word corrections.

     Canvas.py: Defines the GUI using the Tkinter library.
 Users can draw on a canvas, submit drawings for recognition, and receive predictions with suggested corrections.